jkalter11/ROBLOX-Jailbreak/README.md

 Keyboard commands!

 F2 - Switch teams
 F4 - For guards, this pulls up a menu to claim warden if no one is already warden.
-For prisoners, this pulls up an LR menu if they are the last remaining prisoner (NEITHER FUNCTION READY AT THIS TIME)
+For prisoners, this pulls up an LR menu if they are the last remaining prisoner (LR MENU NOT READY AT THIS TIME)

 #Chanelog: